Motorcycle drivers and passengers face high risk for TBI – helmet or no helmet

 This increased risk for passengers held true, even when wearing helmets.
 Approximately 36% of helmet-wearing passengers experienced TBI in crashes, compared to 31% of helmeted drivers.

 “We believe that in certain accidents, the passenger is more likely to be ejected from the motorcycle,” said Dr. Tyler Evans of the Indiana University School of Medicine in Indianapolis.
+The attorneys for speeding tickets said that accidents caused by speeding lead to this more often.

 “This is likely to increase the risk for serious head injury despite helmet use, given that being ejected from the motorcycle at a high rate of speed may be too severe of an impact for the helmet to be as protective,” Evans told Reuters by email.

 Evans also noted that those in motorcycle drivers may be more protected from injury because they sit behind a protective windshield and have a firm grip on the handlebars, while passengers are seated in a higher position with little to hold onto.
+At rare cases, they get hurt in a truck accident, where the bike brushes the truck and gets thrown out of balance completely, where they may get seriously injured or miraculously escape with just a scratch.

 “Being directly above the back wheel, one can hypothesize that passengers are more prone to being ejected from the motorcycle, likely adding to the potential for serious head and neck injuries,” Evans said.
 “The drivers have the benefit of being more aware of what is in front of them and have a higher chance of bracing themselves and creating a tighter grip on the motorcycle, while the passenger often may not have the same reaction time given they are not controlling the motorcycle.”

 The study also noted that alcohol had a notable effect on the chances of wearing a helmet, and thus, the chance of experiencing a TBI.
 Less than half of passengers and drivers wore helmets when under the influence of alcohol.
+People should visit websites and get proper treatment to get rid of the habit as it is a main cause of accidents too.